markdenardo/elementary/docs/reference/Core.md

 ## Events

-The `elementary-core` module exports an object which is an instance of Node.js' `events.EventEmitter`.
+The `elementary.core` object is an instance of Node.js' `events.EventEmitter`.
 The events below will be dispatched from the native module and can be subscribed to following the `EventEmitter` API.

 #### 'load'